 So, what happens if you refuse a breathalyzer or blood or urine test?
 The purpose of implied consent laws is to get drivers to comply with DUI chemical testing.
-The way implied consent laws achieve this purpose is by penalizing drivers who refuse testing.
+The way implied consent laws achieve this purpose is by penalizing drivers who refuse to test.

 When a driver unlawfully refuses a chemical test, the officer will typically issue a notice of license suspension to the driver.
-The duration of a refusal suspension depends on state law and the driver's history.
+The length of a refusal suspension depends on state law and the driver's history.
 But it's common for refusal suspensions to be one or two years.
-The duration of a refusal suspension is usually substantially longer than the suspension (sometimes double) that would result from a failed test (a result that shows a BAC that's above the legal limit) or DUI conviction.
+The length of a refusal suspension is usually longer than the suspension (sometimes double) that would result from a failed test (a result that shows a BAC that's above the legal limit) or a DUI conviction.

 In most states, drivers who lose their license for a failed DUI chemical test or DUI conviction can get a restricted license for driving to and from places like work and school.
-But drivers who refused testing are sometimes ineligible for a restricted license.
+But drivers who refused to test are sometimes ineligible for a restricted license.

-In many DUI cases, the driver's chemical test results (showing how much drugs or alcohol were in the driver's system) are instrumental for the prosecution in proving the charges.
-So, when a driver refuses testing, it typically makes it more difficult for the prosecution to prove its case.
+In many DUI cases, the driver's chemical test results are critical for the prosecution to prove the charges.
+So, when a driver refuses to test, it makes it more difficult for the prosecution to prove its case.

-To counteract this benefit to drivers of refusing a test, state laws allow prosecutors to mention the driver's refusal at trial.
-While refusal doesn't exactly prove intoxication, prosecutors can argue a refusal is indicative that the driver was trying to hide intoxication.
-And jurors are entitled to consider refusal as evidence of guilt.
+To counteract this benefit to drivers who refuse to test, prosecutors are typically allowed to introduce evidence of the driver's refusal at trial and argue that it shows a "consciousness of guilt."
 So, even without chemical test results, a driver can still be found guilty of driving under the influence.

 In most states, an unlawful DUI test refusal will result only in administrative license-related penalties imposed by the Department of Motor Vehicles.
 But a few states have criminalized unlawful refusals.
 In other words, drivers who refuse testing can be charged with a criminal offense separate from a DUI charge.
 Drivers who are convicted of an unlawful refusal normally face fines and jail time similar to what would result from a DUI conviction.